Table of Contents

 Pushkar – this is one of the most popular places for foreigners including females to celebrate Holi in India and as a result, the celebrations are big and busy.
 You’ll need to book accommodation in advance because hostels get booked up.
 Expect the town to be packed with tourists and locals alike.

-Rishikesh – this is where I spent Holi in 2019 and I can recommend it as a fun and friendly option for females during Holi.
+Rishikesh – as one of the safest places for solo travel in India, this is where I spent Holi in 2019 and I can recommend it as a fun and friendly option for females during Holi.
 Stay at Shiv Shakti hostel!

-Other places in Rajasthan like Udaipur and Jodhpur will have plenty of other solo female travellers celebrating Holi.
+Other popular places for backpacking in Rajasthan like Udaipur and Jodhpur will have plenty of other solo female travellers celebrating Holi.

 Find a girl gang

 Or any type of gang!
 I hadn’t really considered this before celebrating Holi as a female traveller.
 But whilst celebrating with two new friends, Paige and Alice, at Holi in Rishikesh, I realised how much better Holi is with a group.